 - Scale: Focus within a given science/technology domain

-- Data: We provide WoS abstract records for an S&T domain, including abstracts, keywords, funding acknowledgements, times cited counts, and cited references.
+- Data: We provide WoS abstract records for an S&T domain, including abstracts, keywords, funding acknowledgements, and times cited counts.
 The query for the test dataset search will not be provided to you.

 - Analytical approaches: Open — but recognize that you must submit explicit emergent terms or topics.
 By “topics,” we mean sub-technologies or other subject matter (methods, concepts, applications, etc.) addressed within the research abstract records.

 [Pursuing document-based clustering to get at emergence would likely NOT generate such terms, so would not work for the contest.]

 - Output: 10 (+/-3) emerging terms or up to 10 topics that you predict will be highly active in the subsequent 2 years (i.e., appearance in WoS abstract records) compared to their frequency in the most recent 2 years of the dataset.
 Rank these from most to less emergent.

 Prizes?
 The Contest Winner will receive up to $1,500 in travel support as well as complimentary registration to present and receive the award at the 9th GTM Conference to be held October 17, 2019, in Atlanta, GA.
 Second prize will also receive complimentary conference registration to receive that award.